How to Format a Book for Printing

 6. Final Spelling Check and Proofread

-You should now have a “clean” version of your manuscript which is ready to format as a print document.
+You should now have a “clean” version of your manuscript, ready to format as a print document.

-Step Two: Set The Trim Size Of Your Finished Printed Book
+Set the Trim Size of your Finished Printed Book

-The term “trim size” is used by publishing companies to describe the finished width and height of your printed book.
+The term “trim size” is used by publishing companies to describe your printed book’s finished width and height.

-There are five factors which determine the ideal trim size for your work.
+There are five factors which determine the ideal trim size for your book:

 - The spine width.
 Your book should have at least 110 double-sided printed pages to ensure that the finished paperback will be thick enough to have lettering on the spine.